ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

  * Customer emissions when using the organisation's software

 These groupings are slightly different to the Tech Carbon Standard categorisation because:
- 1. It's necessary to know what on-prem hardware is present before breaking it down the on-prem into embodied and operational.
+ 1. It's necessary to know what on-prem hardware is present before breaking it down into embodied and operational.
- 2. SaaS is often managed separately and the relationship with SaaS providers may be owned by a business team rather than a central teams (unless many teams use the same product).
+ 2. SaaS is often managed separately and the relationship with SaaS providers may be owned by a business team rather than a central team (unless many teams use the same product).
  3. Employee/internal user devices are handled as their own topic because their analysis is different.
-Laptops will be mobile and may often be consuming electricity out of the workplace.
-Monitors may also be in home offices and for all devices their operational emissions will vary with working patterns unlike always on server and networking equipment.
+Laptops will be mobile and be consuming electricity off-premises, monitors may be in home offices and for all devices their operational emissions will vary with working patterns unlike always-on server and networking equipment.

-The following diagram shows the relationship between the business services and the emissions sources fo the examples above:
+The following diagram shows the high level relationship between the business services and the emissions sources for the examples above:

 <img style="max-width: 750px" class="none" alt="" src="/assets/images/estate/org-devices-relationship.png" />

 In other words, this shows who needs to be consulted in order to capture each emissions grouping.
 It assumes that internal SaaS software like JIRA or Github is owned by the employee enabling business services division and similar for SaaS business applications.
+Each organisation will differ but by doing a mapping such as this at the start of the process it makes it easier to ensure all the teams and the software/hardware they manage is understod.
+A similar but sometimes more complex mappings will be required for reducing/improving emissions: for example teams under Platform and Business Applications will affect the emissions of On-prem Hardware according to how efficiently they utilise it.

 The following sections will cover each of these groupings in more detail including the various types of emissions that fall within them and which TCS categories they fall under.
-Before this though there is one more topic to cover which is location.
+Before this there is one more topic to cover which is location.

 {% include linkedHeading.html heading="Locations of emissions sources" level=3 %}